JOHN MARK COMER’S PRACTICING THE WAY OR PRACTICING A WAY? AN EVALUATION

 Book Review of Robert Mulholland’s Invitation to a Journey.
 Although the reviewer recommends the book, the review gives important information on the content, such as Mulholland’s use of Jungian psychology about the “shadow side,” and his promotion of medieval mystical practices.
 Therefore, I provide the link for informational purposes only, not as agreement with the review.

-First published April 2024
+This article first published April 2024

 Short link for article: https://tinyurl.com/mvxzswrm